andrewdimmer/csi-3370-software-project-config-test/docs/version-control/WritingCode.md

 1. To download the code to your computer, you must first install a git client.
 In most cases, if you are new to GitHub and Git, it's easiest to start with [GitHub Desktop](https://desktop.github.com/).
 You can also use the git CLI (Mac and Linux), git bash (windows), or [GitKraken](https://www.gitkraken.com/) (for more advanced GUI features).

-2. "Clone" this repository from your prefered git client to whatever directory you are going to work out of.
+2. "Clone" this repository from your preferred git client to whatever directory you are going to work out of.

 ## How do I write new code?

-1. Create a new branch from your prefered git client.
+1. Create a new branch from your preferred git client.
 This basically creating a new copy of the code that is yours to use.
 This means that if anyone else changes code, it won't break what your making while you're still writing your code.
 (Note: it may still break your code later, but we'll fix this later on).

 2. Open the code repository in your preferred development environment (i.e. JEdit for this class).

-3. Make your code changes, and save any file's you've changed when your done.
+3. Make your code changes, and save any file's you've changed when you're done.

 4. "Pull" the branch of the code repository via your preferred git client.
 This checks if there are any files that have been updated on the branch since you last got the source code.
 If you know that you are the only person who is working on the branch, you can technically skip this step, but it's still recommended just in case.
 If both you and your partner for the programming pairs are both writing code back and forth, this is required (or you'll get error later on; we can fix it, but it's more difficult).

 5. "Stage" the files that you want to upload to GitHub in your preferred git client.
 This basically tells Git that you're going to save these files soon (think of it like opening the Save As menu on something like a Word document for a whole bunch of files at once).
-Note that you can change files but NOT save them to GitHub if your just making something like a temporary change to a variable in another class to test your own.
+Note that you can change files but NOT save them to GitHub if you're just making something like a temporary change to a variable in another class to test your own.

 6. "Commit" your changes to the "Git Tree" (i.e. the version history of something like a Google Doc) via your preferred git client.
 In our example of the Word documents above, this is when you actually click the save button.
 Be sure to give it a descriptive commit title, and a description if required!
 Note that only you and your teammates will see these commits, so there is no "required" naming convention, but I would recommend [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) if you're team wants to use a naming convention.
 This makes tracking what was changed when for code reviews (to be explained later) and when looking back at the repository history much easier!

 7. "Push" your new commit(s) to GitHub via your preferred git client.
-This is the equilelent of uploading your newly changed code (or Word document in our running example) to the server.
+This is the equivalent of uploading your newly changed code (or Word document in our running example) to the server.
 Before you "Push" the changes are saved, but ONLY exist on your local machine.
 It's best practice to "Push" after EVERY commit, although if you forget you can just multiple at once later without an error.

 8. [RECOMMENDED]: [Create a "Pull Request (PR)" via GitHub.com](#how-do-i-create-a-pull-request-pr).
 Note that while this is technically not required YET, by creating a "Pull Request" now, it automatically adds that your task is "In Progress" on the STSB.
 This allows you automatically keep your Team SCRUM manager up to date with your progress, as well as your teammates and other teams that may depend on your code.